Sebastian1981/DataAnalytics/cv.md

 ## Professional Experience as a Data Scientist and Researcher

+**04/2022 – 03/2023 | Data Scienist Freelancer**
+- Consultation services to assist businesses in translating their questions into well-defined use cases for data science and artificial intelligence, with a focus on marketing analytics, healthcare, and natural language processing
+- Implementation and evaluation of model prototypes, clear and understandable presentation of key analytical findings to both technical and non-technical audiences, and support for the development team with deployment of models

-**08/2019 – today | Research Consultant (part-time / remote)**\
+**08/2019 – today | Research Consultant (part-time / free of charge / remote)**\
 **Magnetic Resonance Systems Lab | Department of Imaging Physics | TU Delft**\
 ***Delft, Netherlands***
 - Advice and support on deep-learning based active noise-reduction in MRI
 - Advice and support on publishing in peer-reviewed journals
 - Skills: Magnetic Resonance Imaging, Scientific Reading & Writing, Machine-Learning, Deep-Learning
 - Tools: Python, Jupyter, VSCode

-**04/2022 – 03/2023 | Data Scienist Freelancer**
-- Consultation services to assist businesses in translating their questions into well-defined use cases for data science and artificial intelligence, with a focus on marketing analytics, healthcare, and natural language processing
-- Implementation and evaluation of model prototypes, clear and understandable presentation of key analytical findings to both technical and non-technical audiences, and support for the development team with deployment of models

 **09/2017 – 09/2021 | Data Scientist (permanent / onsite)**\
 **COUNT+CARE GmbH | Subsidariary of ENTEGA AG | Department for New Solutions**\